Compare and Book a Cheap Car Hire in Adelaide to Save Big

-Booking in early secures your cheap deals and ensures that you have a larger range of vehicles to choose from, allowing you to travel around the city in comfort and style.
+Booking your car hire in Adelaide early secures the best prices and ensures that you have the largest range of vehicles to choose from, allowing you to travel around the city in comfort and style.

 Book your Adelaide car rental with CarHire.com.au and save today!
-If you have any questions about car rental in Adelaide, then Contact Us.
+If you have any questions about car rental in Adelaide, then contact us.
 We are here to help you.
-That's our job!

-For those that prefer to appreciate their ocean critters from a distance Point Labbatt has nice views of sea lions playing in the shallows.
-If you're after some whale watching in your itinerary though be sure to plan your trip between June and October.
+For those that prefer to appreciate their ocean critters from a distance Point Labatt has nice views of sea lions playing in the shallows.
+If you're after some whale watching in your itinerary plan your trip between June and October.
 Don't forget in between these months there are school holidays, and rental cars can become very scarce, so book well in advance.

 Wine lovers, of course, will have one destination clearly in mind: The Barossa Valley wine region.
 Many of the wineries are quite generous with their wine tasting sessions so if you're going to do this, booking a tour with a driver is highly recommended.
 Not only will your group not need to choose a designated driver for the hire car but there will be no chance of getting lost or difficulty locating quality wineries that cater to your tastes.
 On top of this, the locals know a thing or two about the region's history and are more than happy to tell you about it.